forbesmyester/aws-lambda-cron/README.md

 ![](./img/1.png)

-We use a lot of SQS queues and I think that putting an item onto a queue would be better than a HTTP request as if the scheduled item fails to be called or times out the item will stay in the queue and we will notice.
-Therefore I picked something that would bring in the required AWS libraries as a starting point.
+We use a lot of SQS queues and for now, while I'm just dipping my toes into Lambda I will have the actual work carried out by a worker and just use Lambda kick it off when the time comes.
+So the task becomes putting an item into an SQS queue when the correct time comes.
+Because of this I picked something that would bring in the required AWS libraries as a starting point to base my code on.

 ### Scheduling

 ![](./img/2.png)

 This is where the Cron bit comes in, note the fact it comes from Cloudwatch that is important later.
-You can put full Cron lines in there but the syntax is [slightly strange](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/ScheduledEvents.html#CronExpressions).
+You can also put full Cron lines in there but the syntax is [slightly strange](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/ScheduledEvents.html#CronExpressions).

 ### The Code

 ![](./img/3.png)

 Now we get to write some code.
-There is support for rudimentary testing etc, but I wouldn't want to do development here...
-I read breifly about the "Role" and it sounds really interesting but it is a bit too opaque for me right now to write about it...
-Did you notice there are no credentials for writing to the SQS queue?
+There is support for rudimentary testing etc in the UI but I wouldn't want to do development here...
+I read breifly about the "Role" and it sounds really interesting but it is a bit too opaque for me right now to write about...
 For the time being I just created one based on "Basic execution role".

+For the observant people did you notice there are no credentials for writing to the SQS queue?
+I suspect this is because of the Role, I will need to come back and investigate this, perhaps in a different blog post.

 ### Ready to Deploy!